ZeeSpire/zss-afk-site/_posts/en/2023-02-25-lecce-a-baroque-gem-in-salento.markdown

 last_modified_at: 25 February 2023

 keywords: Italy, travel, Lecce, Salento, Puglia, tourism
-description: Lecce, also known as the "Florence of the South", is an architectural gem situated in Salento, Italy.
-The historic center of Lecce is famous for its intricate Baroque buildings made from the local honey-colored limestone known as "pietra leccese", which has a soft, warm color.
+description: Lecce, also known as the Florence of the South, is an architectural gem situated in Salento, Italy.
+The historic center of Lecce is famous for its intricate Baroque buildings made from the local honey-colored limestone known as pietra leccese, which has a soft, warm color.
 But it is also known for its atmosphere of warmth, liveliness, and cultural richness.
-Check out our "leccese" experience.
+Check out our leccese experience.

 categories: [EN, Italy-EN]
 tag: EN